Home Courses Psychology and Counselling BSc (Hons) Criminology and Forensic Psychology

 Year One

-Your first year will introduce you to the foundations of criminology and forensic psychology, as you gain insights into the key issues and debates, consider how society manages crime and criminals, and explore the broad concepts that underpin human rights, diversity, and duty of care.
+Your first year will introduce you to the foundations of criminology and forensic psychology.
+You will gain insights into the key issues and debates, consider how society manages crime and criminals and explore the broad concepts that underpin human rights, diversity and duty of care.

 Year Two

-In addition, you will further your knowledge of and skills in statistical data management, as well as the design and implementation of research experiments.
+You will further your knowledge and skills in statistical data management, as well as the design and implementation of research experiments.

 Year Three